-Living with hepatitis and getting services may require negotiation with many professionals and organizations.
-This guide contains tips on how to prepare yourself so you can use your voice to get what you need.
+Living with hepatitis and getting the necessary services may require negotiation with many professionals and organizations.
+This workbook contains tips on how to prepare yourself so that you can speak on your own behalf and negotiate for what you need.

-Who is this guide for?
+Who is this book for?

-- People living with or affected by hepatitis C - People affected by other chronic illnesses such as HIV/AIDS - People who want to learn how to use their voice to get what they need
+- People living with or affected by hepatitis C - People affected by other chronic illnesses such as HIV/AIDS - People who want to learn how to speak up for what they need

-What's in the guide?
+What's in the book?

-This is a step-by-step guide for learning and practicing advocacy skills.
+The Speaking up for Hepatitis Care and Support self-learning workbook provides a step-by-step guide for learning and practicing advocacy skills at home at your own pace.

-The guide will help you plan, practice and gain confidence to use your voice to speak up for what you want.
+The workbook has exercises to help you plan, practice, and gain the confidence to speak up for what you want.
 You will learn how to talk with health and social service workers in ways that will get you the information and services you are looking for.